 The top travel credit cards make it easy to earn travel rewards that can translate into free flights, luxury hotel stays, and more.
 With a solid plan in place, credit card rewards can even make your travel dreams come true.

 Imagine flying business class to Tokyo for pennies on the dollar or spending five nights at a luxury resort in the Maldives for the cost of a boat ride to your secluded private island.

-And if it’s family travel you’re after, travel credit cards are the perfect tool.
 By putting almost all of your everyday spending on a top travel credit card, you can earn enough points to score free hotel stays, almost-free domestic and international flights, and plenty of other travel experiences your family might not be able to afford otherwise.

 Best Travel Credit Cards for 2019

 Before we dig into the details, let’s take a closer look at our top picks among all of the best travel rewards credit cards:

 - Best Luxury Travel Credit Card: Chase Sapphire Reserve®

 - Best Hotel Rewards: Hilton Honors Aspire Card from American Express

 - Best Flexible Travel Card: Discover it® Miles

 - Easiest Signup Bonus: BankAmericard Travel Rewards® Credit Card